A Short History of Theatre Ancaster

 In November 1997, we presented our first production as Theatre Ancaster: Joseph and the Amazing Technicolor Dreamcoat.
 In November 1998, we highlighted Ancaster and area singers and dancers of all ages in Sing For Me: A Tribute to the Music of Andrew Lloyd Webber and Tim Rice.
 In April/May of 1998, we presented our first Spring show, Perfectly Frank: The Songs of Sinatra.

-Educational Work With Young People
+Educational Work with Young People

 From February to June, 2000, 2001 and 2002, Theatre Ancaster completed a contract with the Hamilton-Wentworth District Board of Education.
-Each year eight different secondary school students, under the direction of Gord Conroy and Al Croxall, researched, wrote and presented a forty minute stage presentation aimed at persuading senior elementary and secondary school students to consider careers in the skilled trades.
+Each year secondary school students, under the direction of Gord Conroy and Al Croxall, researched, wrote and presented a forty minute stage presentation aimed at persuading senior elementary and secondary school students to consider careers in the skilled trades.
 This project was funded by the School Board, the Apprenticeship Branch of the Ontario Government, and by Human Resources Canada.
 Each year, it was presented to 6000 - 9000 students at more than twenty-five schools and to the public.

 In 2003 and again in 2004, a new project was undertaken from September to February each year.
 It featured the production of short videos on careers in the entertainment industry, health sciences, transportation, and the skilled trades and was presented to more than ninety classes of students in grades 7 and 8 by senior high school students trained in role playing and group presentation techniques by Conroy and Croxall.